Matt-Eva/media-query-demo/README.md

 ## Mini-assignment

 In the folder labelled "practice" you'll find two files - practice.html and practice.css.
 You will be working in practice.css.
-This will also test your knowledge of CSS grid as well as general CSS (you might have to do some googling).
+This will test your knowledge of Media Queries, CSS grid, and general CSS (you might have to do some googling).

 #### Deliverables